1955 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 1955 Nickel Value Guides: All Varieties Explained

-The 1955 Jefferson Nickel series breaks down into distinct types based on where the coin was minted, and — for proof coins — the quality of the surface finish.
-Here’s a plain-English explanation of each variety before diving into individual values:
+The 1955 Jefferson Nickel breaks into distinct types based on mint of origin and, for proofs, the surface finish.
+Here’s what each one means before we get into individual values:

 1955 No Mint Mark Nickel Value

-Numismatic specialist Bernard Nagengast documented in writing that “most of this issue is of ‘garbage’ quality,” describing the typical 1955-P nickel as dark, poorly struck, nicked, and marked.
-He further characterized a fully struck, brilliant example as “very rare.”
-This expert assessment perfectly explains why the coin’s value is so heavily tied to strike quality.
+Most 1955-P nickels are ugly.
+That’s not my opinion — numismatic specialist Bernard Nagengast documented that “most of this issue is of ‘garbage’ quality,” describing them as dark, poorly struck, nicked, and marked.
+He called a fully struck, brilliant example “very rare.”
+That expert assessment tells you exactly why strike quality drives all the value here.

 1955 No Mint Mark Nickel Price/Grade Chart